The Benefits of Eating Pistachios During Pregnancy

 Eating excessive amounts of pistachios can lead to bloating, abdominal discomfort, and weight gain.

-Who should not eat pistachios?
+Who should not eat pistachios in pregnancy?

 Women with a nut or pistachio allergy, or those with high blood pressure, should avoid eating pistachios.
 Additionally, women with gestational diabetes should avoid salted pistachios in particular.